realm/realm-studio/GUIDELINES.md

 ["hyphernated BEM"](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/), which requires that the first letter of the classname is Uppercase.
 This is because we use the components to model the BEM blocks and expect the names to be exactly the same as the class name of the React component that it's styling.

+# The "Realm" fonts

+We're using the Effra font, aliased as "Realm".

+It is included in 10 variations of styles and weights which should be referenced by their individual font names instead of using the font-style and font-weight css parameters.

+See https://www.smashingmagazine.com/2013/02/setting-weights-and-styles-at-font-face-declaration/ for more information on why this is needed.